0xadada/0xadada.github.io/_posts/2015-08-02-so-what-do-you-do.md

 to think outside our own ideology before we speak.

 [^1]:
     Its also a uniquely American question to ask.
-In Europe you don't head this question asked at parties.
+In Europe you don't hear this question asked at parties, because work doesn't define their lives outside of work.
+A broad generalization, but a correct one.